Just one step!

 Collections

-If the horse has sweated from training on cold days, you should of course not bring it into the stable or pasture wet.
-Because that's how it quickly catches a cold.
-You can also ride your horse dry, but it can take a long time. the Sweat blankets made of fleece or microfibre accelerate the process, because the material leads moisture away from the horse's body to the outside.
+The sweat blankets made of fleece or microfiber accelerate the process because the material transports moisture away from the horse's body to the outside.
 Before training, you can also use the fleece blankets to keep your horse warm when you are still walking.
 When your horse has warmed up, you can remove the blanket.

-Whether your horse is a Fly sheet depends on how many insects are buzzing around your stable and how sensitive your horse is to it.
-It rests and humps all the time in the pasture to escape the beasts, or cannot concentrate while training, you should consider a fly sheet.
-Eczema definitely needs protection against mosquitoes and other small insects.
-On the one hand, there are fly rugs with a holding part or so-called eczema rugs, the meshes of which are a little finer and which fit tightly to the horse's body.
+Whether your horse is a Fly sheet needed depends on how many insects are buzzing around your stable and how sensitive your horse is to them.
+If it roosts and bucks all the time in the pasture to avoid the beasts, or can't concentrate during training, you should consider a fly rug.

-Outdoor blankets should keep your horse dry and warm.
-Note that the comfort temperature of most horses (both healthy and unshaven) is between 5 and 15 ° C. So you shouldn't cover up your horse if you're already cold.
-Unless your horse shows you that he is already cold.
+Unless your horse indicates to you that he is already cold.
 Outdoor rugs are waterproof and windproof and available in fillings from 0 to 400g.
-You can achieve an even higher filling level with liners that are placed under the outdoor ceiling.
+You can achieve an even higher filling with liners that are placed under the outdoor blanket.